 However, it's not good to put the cart before the horse.
 First, let’s learn a little bit more about these mysterious keyframes.

 Keyframes are markers in time that allow you to tell After Effects where you want to change the value for a layer or effect property such as position, opacity, scale, rotation, amount, particle count, color, etc. By setting these 'markers' and changing the values you create animation.

 Every MoGraph (Motion Graphic) application has a timeline, and it's inside this timeline that you add keyframes to create movement.
 For After Effects, keyframes are set in the Timeline Panel.
 When we set these keyframes in the timeline we are telling After Effects where we want our animation to begin and where we want it to end.

 Why do we Need Keyframes in After Effects?

 Keyframes are the most crucial component for animation, and because of this they are used on all sorts of properties and effects.
 As we learned above, keyframes tell After Effects where we want an animation to begin and where we want it to end.

 Keyframes do more than just move a layer from one side of the composition to the other.
 You can use keyframes to change the opacity of an element from 100% visibility to 0% visibility over time.
 Or could you change the scale of an element from 0% to 100% over time.
 You can even add keyframes to effects, which gives your effects greater flexibility, and this essentially unlocks a infinite world of Motion Design possibilities.

-How to set Keyframes in After Effects
+3 Steps to Setting Keyframes in After Effects

 Now that we know the basics of what keyframes are, and why they are important, let’s walk through how to set keyframes in After Effects.
 This short and basic exercise will break things down in their simplest form, with the hope that you gain a firm foundation on how keyframes work and how you should utilize them on your future projects.
 Here's a quick outline on how to set a keyframe in After Effects: